14mohamad/barber4u-booking-app/readme.md

 - Appointment is saved in database
 - Both sides receive updates

-This workflow is described in the system use cases and testing scenarios.  [oai_citation:1‡ מסמך דרישות.pdf](sediment://file_00000000728c7243a124fbc02e7bae26)

 ---

 ## 🧪 Testing

-The project includes multiple testing levels:

 ### ✅ Functional Testing
 - Booking appointments